-Completing the program of acupuncture and Oriental medicine at the American Academy of Acupuncture and Oriental Medicine requires four years of academic credit.
-In order to complete the program and receive the Master of Science Degree in Acupuncture and Oriental Medicine, students must meet the following requirements:
+Completing the program of acupuncture requires three years of academic credit, and completing the program of Acupuncture with a Specialization in Chinese Herbal Medicine at the American Academy of Health and Wellness requires four years of academic credit.
+In order to complete the program and receive the Master of Science Degree in Acupuncture or the Master of Science in Acupuncture with a Specialization in Chinese Herbal Medicine, students must meet the following requirements:

-- Complete all required course work with at least a cumulative “C” average and all clinical work with an “S” grade.
+- Complete all required course and clinical work with at least a cumulative “C” average.

-- Achieve at least a 70% passing grade on AAAOM’s Comprehensive Examination.
+- Achieve at least a 70% passing grade on AAHW’s Comprehensive Examination.

 - Complete the following clinic requirement: (M.Ac program) 300 treatments and 60 different cases utilizing TCM treatment modalities (M.Ac with Specialization in Chinese Herbal Medicine) 360 treatments and 72 different cases utilizing TCM treatment modalities.